 City Spotlight

-Access to capital and resources for Black-owned businesses
+Small business: Access to capital and resources for Black-owned small businesses

 Challenge

 Black-owned businesses are an essential part of the fabric of New York City, and entrepreneurship has provided a pathway to wealth generation for Black families for centuries.
-Yet, Black entrepreneurs face enormous barriers and are vastly underrepresented among New York City's business owners.
-While the Black community currently makes up 22% of New York City's population (1.9 million), just 2% of NYC businesses are owned by Black entrepreneurs.
+Yet Black entrepreneurs face enormous barriers and are vastly underrepresented among New York City's business owners.
+While the Black community currently makes up 22% of New York City's population, just 2% of the city's businesses are owned by Black entrepreneurs.
 There is tremendous potential for more Black-owned businesses to start and grow.
-Although COVID-19 has significantly changed the economic landscape, the top needs we heard from Black entrepreneurs remain the same: access to capital, lack of business background and reliable resources, finding customers, affordable workspace, and networking.
-Almost 10% of small businesses nationwide said they had missed at least one payment, and in New York City the figure was nearly twice that level at 18%.

 mastercard solutions & initiatives